 He ran into a clearing, and already had ten weapons aimed at him.
 He knew, right then and there, that he was utterly stuffed.
 Even if he did manage to take one or two enemies down, he would still receive at least eight bullets in his head from the other rifles for his efforts.
 Right when he was thinking of ending his short life right then and there, an enormous shadow fell across him and the ten others.
 Rad looked up to see the source of the shadow.

 A draconic shape, at least thirty metres (100ft) from the tip of its snout to the point of its tail, was descending on the group, and fast.
 The ten soldiers surrounding Rad looked up in terror and opened fire on the massive shape, only to find their compacted bullets raining down around them.

-The anthro-dragon landed above Rad, standing almost twenty-two metres (73.3ft) high in all its jet-black glory, its deep purple eyes looking over the puny humans on the ground around it.
+The anthro-dragon landed above Rad, standing almost twenty-two metres high in all its jet-black glory, its deep purple eyes looking over the puny humans on the ground around it.
 It actually had quite a stunning face, for a dragon.
 Its two, dark grey horns looked like two massive pillars in a sea of silver hair that danced in the breeze.
-Its figure told Rad that this dragon was feminine, and yet still as powerful as ever.
-Thankfully, she wore a two-piece of tattered material over her parts, but no human would be worried about that when they have metre-long (3.3ft) claws and teeth to deal with.
+Its basic body shape told Rad that this dragon was feminine, albeit having a distinct lack of mammalian female body parts.

 Rad was shocked when the dragoness turned to him.
 Right at that moment, he was sifting through the numerous ways he could try to escape this gargantuan thing, but none seemed logical enough to work, especially since this was of a species said to be the greatest hunters the world had ever seen; with keen eyesight, an acute sense of hearing and extremely sensitive sense of smell, this creature would definitely find him if he ran.
 But he tried anyway.